The Mideast's Island of Peace is facing an uncertain future

 Rain and fresh water resources heed no borders.
 Prolonged droughts and shifts in precipitation patterns are now exacerbating the issue throughout the region.

-Across Jordan's border in Iraq, the implications of not having access to water were highlighted when at least a dozen people were killed in protests that broke out in the oil-rich southern province of Basra earlier this year.
-They were triggered when 102,000 people fell ill due to an unclean supply.
+Across Jordan's border in Iraq, the implications of not having access to water were highlighted when at least a dozen people were killed in protests that broke out in the oil-rich southern province of Basra earlier this year after 102,000 people fell ill due to an unclean supply.

-“This year I could not plant at all,” said Ali Sagban, a rice farmer in the southern province of Najaf.
-His farm has faced water shortages for the last five years.
+“This year I could not plant at all,” said Ali Sagban, a rice farmer in the southern province of Najaf whose farm has faced water shortages for the last five years.
 “We used to live unsafe lives because of explosions, now we are living without water."

 Another major force behind the decline in water to Iraq is development in upstream Turkey, which has built five dams on the Euphrates since the 1960s.
-That's cut the flow to Iraq more than in half, according to Hassan Janabi, a former Iraqi minister of water resources.
+That's cut the flow to Iraq more than in half, Janabi said.

 “When you have these social demonstrations, protests, upheavals ... it is dangerous for the country and dangerous for the region,” Janabi warned, referring to the unrest linked to the illnesses.
 “People are very, very angry.”